ForDaCulture/ghostops/README.md

 # 🛡️ GhostOps Red Team Lab: `loot_drop.py` Encrypted Exfiltration

 Welcome to the GhostOps portfolio lab — a hands-on red team operation that simulates encrypted data exfiltration using custom AES encryption and HTTPS delivery via Flask.
 This lab demonstrates post-exploitation tactics ideal for adversary emulation and threat simulation.
+Note: Created on a hardened system, custom Python install, you may need to adjust your commands.
 ---

 ## 🚀 Project Summary